Manage, start, stop, or restart Windows 10 services from the Task Manager

 How to sort the data displayed in the Services tab of Windows 10's Task Manager

-The tab is laid out in columns that you can click or tap, and drag to reorder.
-Click or tap on a column's header to reorder the list in Services by the values displayed in that column.
+The tab is laid out in columns.
+You can click or tap on any column's header, and drag it left or right to reorder the columns based on your preferences.
+Click or tap on a column's header to sort the list of services by the values displayed in that column.

 Each column displays different data: